 With his menacing, ruthless demeanor; his cruel, abusive behavior; the dreadful, eerie score that accompanies him and the fact that you see him straight-up KILL a Toon during his introductory scene, who would've thought Judge Doom would be the Big Bad?

 Zig Zagged.
 Judge Doom being a Toon is indeed a surprise, but some foreshadowing waters down the shock.
 The fact Eddie wasn't all that surprised should tell you this.
 However, The Reveal that he is the same Toon who killed Eddie's brother is effectively shocking and disturbing.

 Dancing Bear: The movie was sold on the spectacle of animated and live action characters seamlessly integrated across a cameo-laden full-length feature film.
-As it turns out, this was not a bad thing, and the movie was and is considered to be pretty good.
+As it turns out, this worked great, the writing and acting were strong enough to carry it off, and the movie was and is considered to be pretty good.